Student & Community ServicesPHONE: 714-628-5424 • FAX: 714-628-4061

 The process for kindergarten registration is as follows:

 - To receive a kindergarten registration packet a parent MUST have all the required documentation; birth certificate, current immunization records, and two address verifications (even if a sibling already attends the school, the family may have moved).

-- Parents may choose to complete the registration packet online or pick up the paperwork at the school site but are not required to do so.
+- Parents may choose to complete the registration packet online or pick up the paperwork at the school site.
 Each school site determines the date that packets must be returned to their site.